Video Players#

 YouTube videos play at a low resolution (360p)#

-To fix YouTube videos playing at low resolution, install a JavaScript runtime:
+To fix this, provide a JavaScript runtime:

 1. Download an external JavaScript runtime, such as Deno.